 Philips has been producing hair removal products since 1939.
 Their experience has led them to become a leading brand in the grooming industry, for both men and women.

-The Philips HP6576 used ceramic discs as opposed to the traditional tweezers used in other brands of epilators.
+The Philips Satinelle Prestige used micro-ridged tweezing disks as opposed to the traditional tweezers used in other brands of epilators.
 These discs are essentially tweezers, but separate Phillips from other brands.

-The HP6576 has a hair lifter system that raises flat hairs up to a level where the epilator can grasp them for removal.
+The Satinelle Prestige has a hair lifter system that raises flat hairs up to a level where the epilator can grasp them for removal.
 This design is beneficial since it prevents you from needing to do multiple passes over the same area to get all the hair.

-This epilator fully charges within an hour and can run for 40 minutes without being plugged into an outlet.
+This epilator fully charges within hours and can run for 40 minutes without being plugged into an outlet.

-3. Philips Satinelle Essential HP6401 - Best Cheap Epilator
+3. Philips Satinelle Essential HP6401 review – The Cheap One

 Another one of Philips designs, the HP6401 has many similarities to the HP6576 However, and the primary difference between these two products is the size.
 The HP6401 is the compact epilator option that Philips manufactures.